0k/sact.epoch/docs/source/overview.rst

 This is a common question. (cf: http://stackoverflow.com/questions/5067218/get-utc-timestamp-in-python-with-datetime/5499906#5499906)

-``datetime.datetime`` objects can be naïve, which means unaware of the timezone.
+``datetime.datetime`` objects can be naive, which means unaware of the timezone.
 Thus, it is impossible to get UTC timestamp from this form of datetime unless you guess the timezone yourself.